Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 A few items (e.g., Financial Conditions indexes, regional Fed indexes, stock prices, the yield curve) have their own metrics based on long-term studies of their behavior.

-Where data is seasonally adjusted, generally it is scored positively if it is within the top 1/3 of that range, negative in the bottom 1/3, and neutral in between.
+Where data is seasonally adjusted, generally, it is scored positively if it is within the top 1/3 of that range, negative in the bottom 1/3, and neutral in between.
 Where it is not seasonally adjusted, and there are seasonal issues, waiting for the YoY change to change sign will lag the turning point.
-Thus I make use of a convention: data is scored neutral if it is less than 1/2 as positive/negative as at its 12-month extreme.
+Thus, I make use of a convention: data is scored neutral if it is less than 1/2 as positive/negative as at its 12-month extreme.

 With long leading indicators, which by definition turn at least 12 months before a turning point in the economy as a whole, there is an additional rule: data is automatically negative if, during an expansion, it has not made a new peak in the past year, with the sole exception that it is scored neutral if it is moving in the right direction and is close to making a new high.